Les Rencontres de la Photographie

 Live, Love, Refugee

 "Live, Love, Refugee" is Imam’s photographic response to the chaos erupting in his homeland.
 In refugee camps across Lebanon, Imam collaborated with Syrians to create photographs that talked about their reality, rather than presenting them as a simple statistic.
 As a refugee himself, Imam understands the loss and chaos of being displaced from ones home.
 But dreams cannot be eradicated -- dreams of escape, dreams of love, and dreams of terror.
 These dreams are what Imam set out to capture.
-The resulting images peel back the facade of flight, to reveal the spirit of those who persevere, despite losing everything that was familiar.
+The resulting images peel back the facade of flight, revealing the spirit of those who persevered, despite losing everything that was familiar.
 These composed photographs challenge our perception of victimization, and allow us to know them as survivors.

 "Syrialism" directly confronts the reality of torture experienced by the artist himself, and other refugees who settled in various European countries.
-Like his earlier project "Live, Love, Refugee," Imam met and talked with numerous people, who were abducted.
+Like his earlier project "Live, Love, Refugee," Imam met and talked with numerous people who were abducted.
 "Syrialism" recreates painful memories to bring awareness about the psychological and physical torture that persists in the ongoing refugee crisis.
-This new series seeks to question the perception of justice, revenge, home, assimilation, religion, and most importantly, how we receive facts and build connections.
+This series seeks to question the perception of justice, revenge, home, assimilation, religion, and most importantly, how we receive facts and build connections.
 Omar Imam is both a witness and survivor, whose photographs reveal the human face of suffering. .

 September 25-27, 2018

 EXPO Chicago is one of the leading art fairs in the USA, featuring 135 exhibitors.
 CASE was invited to present Imam’s work as one of their special exhibitions.
-Expo Chicago is committed to highlighting non-profit organizations that focus on humanitarian issues.
-Since this is one of the fundamental goals of CASE, we found EXPO Chicago to be the perfect venue to present the issue of displacement.

 "From its inception, EXPO Chicago has been committed to showcasing the work of nonprofit and cause-related organizations at our annual exposition.
 Working consistently with Human Rights Watch, NRDC and other local groups that utilize artists to communicate issues and ideas, we were proud to welcome CASE Art Fund this year.
 CASE Art Fund’s exhibition, featuring the work of Omar Imam, illuminated the global challenges of the Syrian refugee crisis and we look forward to seeing what they propose next year."